• Home

 Smooth the cookie so you can't see the spiral anymore.

-Step 9: Bake and Transfer to a Cooling Rack
+Step 9: Bake, Transfer to a Cooling Rack and Flip

-In a medium bowl, whisk together the confectioners sugar, corn syrup, vanilla, the pinch of salt and the water until smooth.
+In a medium bowl, whisk together the confectioners' sugar, corn syrup, vanilla, pinch of salt and water until smooth.

 Separate the vanilla icing equally into two bowls.

-Whisk in the 2 tablespoons of cocoa powder and more water, (½ teaspoon at a time) until the chocolate icing is the same consistency as the white icing.
+In one of the vanilla icing bowls, whisk in the cocoa powder and more water, (½ teaspoon at a time) until the chocolate icing is the same consistency as the white icing.

-Place the 2 ounces of chocolate chips in a microwave safe bowl.
+Place the chocolate chips in a microwave safe bowl.
 Heat in 11 second increments, stirring after each time until completely melted.

 Whisk the melted chocolate chips into the chocolate icing and add more water, (¼ teaspoon at a time) until once again the chocolate icing is the same consistency as the vanilla icing.